sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 This is of course also something you should test.

 Another factor to consider is the fact that HTML is used as the markup language for web pages.
-Even your HTML should be **designed for testability**, so that you can select elements easily (for instance by adding IDs or classes to elements), and so that you can test different parts of the user interface (UI) independently.
+Even your HTML should be **designed for testability**, so that you can select elements, and so that you can test different parts of the user interface (UI) independently.
 Speaking of user interfaces: **UI component testing** can be considered  a special case of unit testing: here your "unit" is one part of the Document Object Model (DOM), which you feed with certain inputs, possibly triggering some events (like "click"), after which you check whether the new DOM state is equal to what you expected.
 Even more specifically, **snapshot testing** can help you to make sure your UI does not change unexpectedly.